-We own our home, and while it’s nice knowing we won’t be turfed out by our landlord; and being able to change parts of the house / decor / fittings which aren’t to our taste, it does come with a few flaws as well.
+We own our home, so it’s nice knowing we won’t be turfed out by our landlord….
+Additionally, being able to change parts of the house / decor / fittings which aren’t to our taste is a bonus.
+However, it does come with a few flaws as well.

 If we rewind back to 2008, hubby (or “other half” as he was then) and I had been together for less than a year.
 He already owned his own home, and I moved in.
 Later that year, we set about trying to find the perfect home together.
 We found it, but the deal fell through so we decided just to renovate our existing house and stay put.

 At that time, hubby’s business was doing amazingly well.
 I worked for him too, and we were financially secure.
 He spent a fortune turning our home into the most un-child friendly house imaginable!
 (Don’t believe me…?
 Watch this video he made shortly after the refurb and see for yourself)!

 I want to add that our house no longer looks like this!
 The Cinema is now a playroom, the reading room is now Sam’s bedroom, the office has been fitted and the Lodge is now a playhouse for the kids!